mertbuilds/claudemarketplaces.com/README.md

 ## How it works

-The site automatically crawls GitHub every hour to discover repositories with `.claude-plugin/marketplace.json` files.
+The site automatically searches GitHub every hour to discover repositories with `.claude-plugin/marketplace.json` files.
 All valid marketplaces are automatically listed - no submission required.

 ## Links